Murder, He Says: Cast

 Fred MacMurray plays Pete Marshall, worker for the Trotter Poll, who comes looking for missing co-worker, Hector Smedley, at his last call, home of the murderous Fleagles.

 Helen Walker plays Claire Matthews, claiming to be Bonnie Fleagle, who is looking for Bonnie’s loot to clear her innocent father, implicated by Bonnie's father in a bank robbery.

 Marjorie Main plays Mamie Fleagle Smithers Johnson, matriarch, who insists Peter pretend to be the boyfriend of jailed Bonnie Fleagle to gain the confidence of her dying grandmother.

 Jean Heather plays Elany Fleagle, to whom grandma Fleagle has taught a nonsensical song Elany constantly sings that makes sense only to Bonnie.

 Porter Hall plays Mr. Johnson, Mamie Fleagle’s third husband who is scheming behind the scenes to steal Bonnie’s loot.

 Peter Whitney plays both Mert and Bert Fleagle, Mamie's gun-toting twin sons, who keep Pete captive, sure Grandma told him where the money is hidden.

 Mabel Paige (in 1899 portrait) plays Grandma Fleagle, who has hidden $70,000 stolen by Bonnie.
 Before she dies, she teaches a song that holds the clue to Pete.

 Barbara Pepper plays Bonnie Fleagle, who breaks out of prison and comes for her money.
 She makes Pete sing the song, and she understands the seemingly meaningless lyrics.

 Critical reception

 In his May 19, 1945 review, New Yorker critic Wolcott Gibbs gave the film a lukewarm review: "Though essentially a demonstration of how cleverly thirty minutes of entertainment can be stretched out into ninety minutes of tedium, just by repeating everything three times, the picture was rather better than most of its species...

 "All these wayward types are looking for a $70,000 bankroll said to have been concealed around the premises by a female cousin, at the moment supposed to be doing a little stretch for armed robbery...From here on things get more complex.
-Grandma dies, burning out like an old electric light, and the general impression is that she has confided the secret of the treasure to Mr. MacMurray, though actually the only clue is a crap of song, stitched on a sampler and going:
+Grandma dies, burning out like an old electric light, and the general impression is that she has confided the secret of the treasure to Mr. MacMurray, though actually the only clue is a scrap of song, stitched on a sampler and going: